Skip to content

 *Because naloxone doesn’t stay in the body very long and a person can overdose again, it is very important to call 911 for all overdoses*

-Naloxone kits are available at the following locations to individuals 16 years of age and older that:
+Naloxone kits are available at the following locations to individuals who are:

 For up to two years, Ontario will provide free nasal spray naloxone kits to businesses at risk of opioid overdoses through the Workplace Naloxone Program and free training needed to equip staff with the tools to respond to an opioid overdose.